prosyslab/turbo-tv-artifact/README.md

 docker run -it turbotv2024/turbo-tv
 ```

-The artifact implementation is at `/home/user/turbo-tv-exp`; you can find the detail at `README.md` in there.
+The artifact implementation is at `/home/user/turbo-tv-exp`.

 ### Notice

 Most of the experiments take a long time.
-For convenience, all the data obtained from the instructions below are already shipped
-in the Docker image.
+For convenience, all the data obtained from the instructions below are already shipped in the Docker image.

 ## Directory Structure